-- On each assignment students must sign that the work submitted is their own and teachers/assessors should confirm that the work assessed is solely that of the candidate concerned and was conducted under required conditions.
-This should be done on the feedback sheet once a portfolio is complete. - If the student hands in an assignment and teachers suspect it is not the student's own work, the matter should be investigated, and the Quality Nominee should be involved.
+• On each assignment students must sign that the work submitted is their own and teachers/assessors should confirm that the work assessed is solely that of the candidate concerned and was conducted under required conditions.
+This should be done on the feedback sheet once a portfolio is complete.

+- Students should submit assignments on Microsoft Teams, attaching work as files that have been uploaded to the assignment, rather than hyperlinks to documents that the student has shared from their OneDrive or similar.
+The Microsoft Teams assignment wording should include the learner authentication statement provided by the relevant awarding body, and students should be reminded that they agree to this statement when they submit their work. - If the student submits an assignment and teachers suspect it is not the student's own work, the matter should be investigated, and the Quality Nominee should be involved.
 The student should be informed of the outcome as soon as possible.